ZoidsKenji/ZoidsKenji/README.md

 ## Hello there!
 Welcome to my GitHub profile! 👋

 I'm Kenji (Chun Kin) Mak, known as ZoidsKenji from other places.
-As a solo game Dev for the past seven years, I've been constantly pushing my skills forward and improving from the mistakes I've made in the past project.
+As a solo game Dev for the past seven years, I've been constantly pushing my skills forward and learning from the mistakes I've made in the past project, which helps me improve my programming skills.
 From coding to design has been a learning experience, and I'm always looking for ways to improve.

 </div><h3 align="left">Languages and Tools:</h3>
 <p align="left">